Sean Garrison: Acting career

 After a friend suggested that he look for work in television, Garrison took a job as a film librarian at the television broadcasting network ABC.
-He was then signed to a short-term contract with Warner Bros., resulting in appearances in the 1958 films Darby's Rangers, Violent Road and Onionhead, and in episodes of the television Western series Colt .45, Cheyenne, and Sugarfoot.
-Deciding that he needed better acting skills, Garrison returned to New York the same year to study at the Actors Studio.
+He was then signed to a short-term contract with Warner Brothers, resulting in appearances in the 1958 films Darby's Rangers, Violent Road and Onionhead, and in episodes of the ABC western television series Colt .45, Cheyenne, and Sugarfoot.
+Deciding that he needed better acting skills, he returned to New York the same year to study at the Actors Studio.
 He supported himself with a series of part-time jobs, including working as a Santa Claus at Gimbels and Macy's department stores.

-In 1959 Garrison appeared in the film Up Periscope, and in 1960 he made his Broadway debut in the play There Was a Little Girl, which however ran on Broadway for only one week. in 1961 he appeared in the films Splendor in the Grass and Bridge to the Sun.

-In 1962 to 1963 he again appeared on the Broadway stage in The Beauty Part.
-From October 1963 to December 1964 Garrison was a member of the touring cast of Camelot, playing the role of "Lancelot" in over 300 performances.
-Warner Brothers were casting for a film production at the time, and were considering Garrison for the same role, but his performance didn't impress them sufficiently and he wasn't cast, almost stalling his film career.
-In 1965 he appeared in Boston in the musical Hot September.
-In 1962 he was honored with the Theatre World Award, for his performance on the Off-Broadway play Half-Past Wednesday.
+In 1959, Garrison appeared in the film Up Periscope, and in 1960, he made his Broadway debut in the play There Was a Little Girl, which however ran on Broadway for only one week. in 1961, he appeared in the films Splendor in the Grass and Bridge to the Sun.
+From 1962 to 1963, he again appeared on the Broadway stage in The Beauty Part.
+In 1962, he awarded the Theatre World Award, for his performance on the Off-Broadway play Half-Past Wednesday.
+From October 1963 to December 1964, he was a member of the touring cast of Camelot, playing the role of "Lancelot" in over 300 performances.
+Warner Brothers were casting for a film production at the time, and were considering him for the same role, but his performance didn't impress them sufficiently and he wasn't cast, almost stalling his film career.
+In 1965, he appeared in Boston in the musical Hot September.

-In 1966, Garrison returned to film work, starring opposite Jean Seberg in Moment to Moment, and in 1967 Garrison co-starred with John Mills in the short-lived CBS western television program Dundee and the Culhane.
-He also guest starred in television series including Gunsmoke, The Rockford Files, Cheyenne, The Big Valley, Police Woman, The Adventures of Ozzie and Harriet, Buck Rogers in the 25th Century and Love, American Style.
+In 1966, Garrison returned to his screen career, playing Mark Dominic, starring opposite Jean Seberg in Moment to Moment, and in 1967, he starred as The Culhane, starring along with John Mills in the CBS western television program Dundee and the Culhane.
+He guest starred in television programs including Gunsmoke, The Rockford Files, Cheyenne, The Big Valley, Police Woman, The Adventures of Ozzie and Harriet, Buck Rogers in the 25th Century and Love, American Style.
 Later film appearances included Banning and Midway.
 He retired from acting in the early 1980s to work in the swimming pool construction industry.

 Personal life and death

 Garrison married while living in New York in the late 1950s, but later divorced.
-He had one son.
+He had one child.

 Garrison died in Morongo Valley, California on March 2, 2018, at the age of 80.